One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Introduction

-In order to address these and other issues, we propose a natural generalization of Quantum Conic Programming~(QCP), as introduced in~\cite{Binkowski2023FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits}, by expanding QCP from a VQA subroutine for unconstrained optimization problems into a general framework for constrained combinatorial optimization problems.
-QCP and similar frameworks~\cite{McClean2017HybridQuantumClassicalHierarchyForMitigationOfDecoherenceAndDeterminationOfExictedStates,Huggins2020ANonOrthogonalVariationalQuantumEigensolver,Bharti2022NoisyIntermediateScaleQuantumAlgorithmForSemidefiniteProgramming} mitigate the effect of barren plateaus and avoid the overly complex parameter optimization tasks by utilizing non-unitary parameterized gates.
-These gates are implemented via linear combinations of unitaries (LCU)~\cite{Childs2012HamiltonianSimulationUsingLinearCombinationsOfUnitaryOperations, Chakraborty2023ImplementingLinearCombinationOfUnitariesOnIntermediateTermQuantumComputers}, the classical optimization task involves solving a generalized eigenvalue problem (GEP) or, more generally, an SDP\@.
-In our generalization, we keep the fundamental design principles of QCP while extending its scope to constrained problems: We enforce feasibility preservation of an LCU step by introducing an additional constraint to the associated parameter optimization problem; yet, under minimal assumptions, we ensure that the resulting optimization problem can again be reduced to a GEP without incurring additional sampling overhead for the QPU.
-Moreover, we obtain a feasibility-preserving LCU operation even if the individual unitaries are not guaranteed to fully preserve feasibility, thus eliminating the need to handcraft problem-specific PQCs.
+We propose a natural generalisation of Quantum Conic Programming~(QCP), as introduced in~\cite{Binkowski2025FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits}, by promoting QCP from a VQA subroutine for unconstrained optimisation problems to a general framework for constrained combinatorial optimisation problems.
+QCP and similar frameworks, such as McClean \textit{et al.}'s method for determining excited states~\cite{Mcclean2017HybridQuantumClassicalHierarchyForMitigationOfDecoherenceAndDeterminationOfExcitedStates}, Huggins \textit{et al.}'s non-orthogonal variational quantum eigensolver~\cite{Huggins2020ANonOrthogonalVariationalQuantumEigensolver} and Bharti \textit{et al.}'s NISQ algorithm for SDPs~\cite{Bharti2022NoisyIntermediateScaleQuantumAlgorithmForSemidefiniteProgramming}, evade barren plateaus and avoid the overly complex parameter optimisation by utilising non-unitary parameterised gates.
+These gates are implemented via linear combinations of unitaries (LCU)~\cite{Childs2012HamiltonianSimulationUsingLinearCombinationsOfUnitaryOperations} and the classical optimisation involves solving a generalised eigenvalue problem (GEP) or, more generally, an SDP\@.
+Our generalisation exploits the fundamental design principles of QCP while extending its scope to constrained problems: We enforce feasibility preservation of an LCU step by introducing an additional constraint to the associated parameter optimisation problem; yet, under minimal assumptions, we ensure that the resulting optimisation problem can again be reduced to a GEP without incurring additional sampling overhead for the QPU.
+Moreover, we obtain a feasibility-preserving LCU operation even if the individual unitaries are not guaranteed to fully preserve feasibility.